benni-ben/3d-models-by-me/README.md

 ## Usage

+If you like this repository, please star it.

 You may use this for whatever the fuck you want, as it follows the `WTFPL` licence.
 Below is the licence terms:

 ```            DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE